Tortellini Pasta Salad

 • Kosher salt

-Boil cheese tortellini according to package directions or just until al dente.
+Cook the cheese tortellini according to package directions, just until al dente.
+Drain and cool the tortellini pasta.

-In a Mason jar that has a tight-fitting lid, combine vinaigrette ingredients and shake well to emulsify.
+In a Mason jar with a tight-fitting lid, combine the vinaigrette ingredients and shake well to emulsify.
+This is a basic vinaigrette, and you are welcome to customize it as needed.

-Or, if you want to leave out the honey and sweeten the dressing with a bit of agave nectar or even sugar, feel free.
+Alternatively, if you prefer to omit the honey and sweeten the dressing with a touch of agave nectar or sugar, feel free.
+I’ve even used Splenda to sweeten this dressing before, and it worked just great.

 Top with Parmesan, if desired.
 Salad is best served at room temperature.